damoch/taskman-wcf/README.md

 # taskman-wcf
-A simple taks manager, built with WPF, WCF and ADO.NET
+A simple taks manager, built with WPF, WCF and ADO.NET as well as SignalR for real time updates